cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 .. container:: dothis

     **4.e** Use the examples above to create your own interface code (that is, the \*.h file contents) and source code (that is, the \*.c file contents) from your model, and save them into appropriately named files.

 We can change the profile to Python using the following expression:

 .. code-block:: python

-    # Change the generated language from the default C to Python
+    # Change the generated language from the default C to Python.
     profile = GeneratorProfile(GeneratorProfile.Profile.PYTHON)
     generator.setProfile(profile)